 Drink the poison yourself

-Relying only on quick on-the-spot prayers won’t do much for your spiritual life.
+It goes without saying that relying only on quick on-the-spot prayers won’t do much for your spiritual life.
 If you continue like that, you will soon become so weak that it will become impossible to ward off the attacks of the evil one.

 Instead, you must learn to build a lifestyle of prayer, studying the word of God, and doing good works.
 These are like building up a fortress around your soul.
-Eventually, most of the sins and temptations that seem difficult to handle now will become easy to overcome.
+Eventually, most of the sins and temptations that seem so difficult to handle now will become easy to overcome.

 When an army finds itself among hostile forces, one of the things it tries to do is secure a perimeter in which it can build its base.